-Draft British Sign Language Plan for Edinburgh Napier University: Consultation
+British Sign Language Plan for Edinburgh Napier University

 The Scottish Government passed the British Sign Language (Scotland) Act in 2015 and it has stated that “The Scottish Government wants to make Scotland the best place in the world for BSL users to live, work and visit”.

 Scotland’s first British Sign Language (BSL) National Plan as required by the BSL (Scotland) Act 2015 was published in October 2017.
-This requires us to publish our own institutional plan, which was published in October 2018, following a consultation period.
+This has required us to publish our own institutional plan, which was published in October 2018, following a consultation period.